Introduction

 The Importance of Sharing

 Suppose you are reading an article about a new imaging method to turn seismological data into subsurface images.
 The article describes the ideas that went into developing this method and presents a few examples to illustrate its superiority over previous approaches.
 You got interested and would like to apply this method to your own data.
-However, with only the article available, it could take months to come up with a working solution, if possible at all.
+However, with only the article available, it could take you months to come up with a working solution, if possible at all.
 This situation has been put aptly by Buckheit & Donoho (1995, p.
-59), distilling an idea by the geophysicist Jon Claerbout:
+59, emphasis in original), distilling an idea by the geophysicist Jon Claerbout:

 “An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.”